 Apple's highly anticipated iOS 26 officially launched today, bringing what the company calls the biggest redesign since iOS 7.
 Millions of iPhone users can download it right now.
 The mood among developers, though, is mixed.
 The new Liquid Glass design has proved almost as controversial as that minimalist iOS 7 overhaul back in 2013.
-With compatibility extending to iPhone 11 series and newer, the update touches a huge crowd.
-The real question, should you install it today?
+Compatibility extends to iPhone 11 and newer (plus iPhone SE 2nd and 3rd generation), so the update touches a huge crowd.
+The real question is: should you install it today?

 This hinges on your device and your appetite for change.
 Apple has made substantial changes to the look after beta testers complained about poor legibility, so the final release is more polished than the early previews.
 Apple changed the opacity of Liquid Glass throughout different betas, and the current version strikes a better balance between transparency and accessibility.